milenakos/cat-bot/README.md

 > **Note**
 >
 > ALWAYS leave 2 empty levels at the end of your battlepass.
+Also, prisms unlock must always be on `catch_fast` task.

 ## How to add achievement
 Go inside `aches.json`, and add an achievement.